ergo-services/ergo/docs/advanced/observer.md

 The GC Pressure section shows four real-time charts: allocation rate (objects per second), dead rate (objects collected per second), live ratio (percentage of allocated objects still alive), and GC CPU fraction (percentage of CPU spent in garbage collection).
 These help you spot memory pressure trends before they become problems.

+### Heap

-The Heap tab shows allocation records sorted by in-use bytes.
+The Heap tab updates continuously and shows allocation records sorted by in-use bytes.
 Each record shows in-use bytes, in-use objects, total allocated bytes, total allocated objects, and the function name (the first non-runtime function in the allocation stack).
 Expanding a record reveals the full stack trace.
 A scope panel filters by function name and limits how many records the server returns.
 A Pause button freezes the current data so you can examine it without updates overwriting what you are reading.

 Use the heap view when memory grows unexpectedly.
 The allocation stack traces show exactly which code paths are responsible.
 If a single function dominates the in-use bytes, that is your starting point.

+### Goroutines

-The Goroutines tab captures a snapshot when you press Capture.
+The Goroutines tab captures snapshots on demand.
+Press the Capture button to take a goroutine dump.
 The dump groups goroutines by their call stack: if 500 goroutines are all blocked on the same channel receive, they appear as one group with count 500.
 Each group shows the count, state (running, IO wait, chan receive, select, sleep, semacquire), wait duration (color-coded: green under 60s, yellow under 5 minutes, red above), and two function names: Origin (where the goroutine was spawned) and Current (where it is now).
 Expanding a group reveals the full stack trace and goroutine IDs.
 A scope panel filters the server-side capture by stack content, state, and minimum wait time.
 A search field filters the captured results client-side.

 This is how you diagnose deadlocks and blocking.
 Filter by state to isolate goroutines stuck in "chan receive".
 Search by package name to find goroutines from specific actors.
 A large group with a long wait time in a state that should be transient usually points directly at the problem.